EMockevicius/first-Augmented-Reality-AR-app/README.md

 site is ready to be published at https://eimantasmockevicius.github.io/first-Augmented-Reality-AR-app/src

-tested with Firefox and Chrome
+tested with Firefox and Chrome on android device and linux OS

 to test open the mentioned site and point the camera at hiro marker